justinawcs/dove/README.md

- 	Flatten all toString to true one-liners add logs ability and log levels: use SLF4J with Log4J add receipts, give time and date of transaction history in dove folder change build type to maven, and flesh out add command-line parse
+ 	Flatten all toString to true one-liners add logs ability and log levels: use SLF4J with Log4J add receipts, give time and date of transaction history in dove folder add flavor and legal payload from content origin w/ Folder creation change build type to maven, and flesh out add command-line parse
-	?ask to copy same to different device?
+	?ask to copy same to different device? login portal to advanced mode
+	line breaks and other simple formatting in content description

 ###Bookmarks
 * http://stackoverflow.com/questions/13574461/need-to-have-jprogress-bar-to-measure-progress-when-copying-directories-and-file